maritimezra/GameNight/README.md

   - **Python (Django)**: Provides the core backend functionality, including user authentication, lobby management, and game logic.

 - **API**
-  - **GraphQL (Strawberry)**: Handles all data querying and mutations, offering a flexible and efficient API for the frontend to interact with.
+  - **GraphQL (Strawberry)**: Handles all data querying and mutations, offering a flexible and efficient API for the front end to interact with.

 - **Frontend**
   - **React**: Powers the user interface, ensuring a responsive and interactive user experience.